imairi/RIBsCodeGen/README.md

 ## Link

 `link` command, it is resolving dependency for the parent.
+If there are reusable RIBs, the command is useful.

 ```
 swift run ribscodegen link Demo --parent SampleParent